Frequently Asked Questions

 A: Magestorm is an expansion set for Dragon Dice.
 It has three new types of dice, Dragonkin, Magic Items, and Minor Terrains.

 Dragonkin are a single color race, that come in three types, and in three sizes, in all five elemental colors.
 They are summoned into the game with a new magic spell.
-There are 6 commons, 4 uncommons, and 2 rares in each box.
+There are 6 smalls, 4 mediums, and 2 larges in each box.

 Magic Items come in five types, in four sizes, and in all five elemental colors.
 They give your army a boost in a specialized way.
 They count toward your allowed health that can be brought to the game.
 Each 4-sided does just one thing (magic, melee, save, maneuver, missile).
 The artifacts have an ID (just like normal unit IDs), and a mixture of action icons.
-There are 3 commons (4-sided), 2 uncommons (4-sided), 1 rare (4-sided), and 1 artifact (10-sided) in each box.
+There are 3 smalls (4-sided), 2 mediums (4-sided), 1 large (4-sided), and 1 artifact (10-sided) in each box.

 The Minor terrains can be summoned in place of maneuvering the major terrain.
 They give you a chance to have an action different than the major terrain.
 There are two minor terrains in each box.